Beach volleyball at the Summer Olympics: Women's beach volleyball

 Natalie Cook and Kerri Pottharst at the 2000 tournament.

 Ágatha Bednarczuk embraces the home crowd after the 2016 final.

 In Atlanta, Georgia, in 1996, there were eighteen teams entered, and the championship match was played between two Brazilian teams: Jackie Silva and Sandra Pires versus Mônica Rodrigues and Adriana Samuel.
 The Australians Natalie Cook and Kerri Pottharst edged out the Americans for the bronze medal.

 At the Sydney Olympics of 2000, the number of teams was increased to 24.
 One of the two Australian teams, Natalie Cook and Kerri Pottharst, won the gold medal over the Brazilians Adriana Behar and Shelda Bede, four years after winning the bronze medal in Atlanta.
 Another Brazilian team, featuring 1996 champion Sandra Pires and runner-up Adriana Samuel, edged out the Japanese for the bronze medal.

 Behar and Bede of Brazil avenged the 2000 defeat by beating Natalie Cook (now partnered with Nicole Sanderson) in the 2004 semifinal to return to the final match, but they were defeated by Misty May-Treanor and Kerri Walsh of the United States.
 Both May-Treanor and Walsh were veterans of the Sydney Olympics, but Walsh had been part of the American indoor team.
 Another American team, Holly McPeak and Elaine Youngs (the former in her third tournament, having been fourth in Atlanta), defeated the Australian team for the bronze medal.

 In 2008 in China, May-Treanor and Walsh (now going by her married name of Walsh Jennings) were victorious again by defeating the Chinese Tian Jia and Wang Jie in the finals.
 Another Chinese team, Xue Chen and Zhang Xi won the bronze medal, edging out Brazil in fourth place, and thus sending the Brazilian women home without a medal for the first time in the tournament's history.

-In 2012 in England, May-Treanor and Walsh Jennings won for the third consecutive Olympiad by defeating the other American team of April Ross and Jennifer Kessy in the championship game.
+In 2012, wearing bikinis stopped being required for women in Olympic beach volleyball, with the women being given the additional options of shorts or leggings and long- or short-sleeved t-shirts.
+That year in England, May-Treanor and Walsh Jennings won for the third consecutive Olympiad by defeating the other American team of April Ross and Jennifer Kessy in the championship game.
 Thus the United States finished with the gold and silver medals, with Brazil winning the bronze medal, edging out China in fourth place.